MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - [Azure Percept](https://aka.ms/azurepercept) is an end-to-end edge AI platform that can help you start a proof of concept in minutes.
 Azure Percept includes hardware accelerators integrated with Azure AI and IoT services, pre-built AI models, and solution management.

   Azure Percept devices use a hardware root of trust to help protect inference data, AI models, and privacy-sensitive sensors like cameras and microphones.
 Azure Percept enables device authentication and authorization for Azure Percept Studio services.
 For more information, see [Azure Percept security](/azure/azure-percept/overview-percept-security).

-## Ingestion and communication layer

-Data that's ingested into the IoT solution should be protected with the guidance in the [Azure Well-Architected Framework security pillar](../security/overview.md).
-Additionally, for IoT solutions it's critical to ensure that communication from the device to the cloud is secure and encrypted using the latest TLS standards.

-Protect data on devices.
-If data at rest is stored on devices, use standard encryption algorithms to encrypt the data.

-Make sure devices are protected physically.
-Turn off or disable any device features that aren't needed, such as physical USB or UART ports, or WiFi or Bluetooth connectivity.
-Use physical removal, covering, or blocking when necessary.

 ## DevOps layer